aybassiouny/mahdytech/content/blog/vtune/index.md

 ### Profiling with VTune

-At first, I tried using a small array of several MBs, but array creation itself was
+In order to test the effects of array access pattern, I made a tiny app that builds an array, then tries to sum its elements 1000 times, so as to emulate a real CPU effort without creating a humongous array.
+I created two versions, one with row-major and one with column-major access for the array as shown above.

-Then, I had forgotten adding symbols - and while the VTuner interface does not stress adding them, results were useless without symbols.
+I started a profile then, but I had forgotten adding symbols - and while the VTuner interface does not stress adding them, results were useless without symbols.
 Don't forget to add them from capture dialog:

 ![Adding Symbols](./symbols_1.PNG)

 ![Adding Symbols](./symbols_2.PNG)
 <center>Adding Symbols to VTune</center>

+Let's have a look at the results!

+### Column-Major Access

+### Row-Major Access

+### Can We Make it Faster

+## Conclusion

 - VTune helps dig deeper more than any other tool, using Hardware Profile TPM
 - I am just a newbie with this, I will try to emulate cache misses through the textbook example: row vs column on a big array